afotey/CSV-Charts/Creating-a-chart.md

 In the screenshot you'll see that the user has put two columns of sales data (iPad and iPhone) broken up by Quarter.

-They could have also put to rows of sales data and simply flipped the **Parse in** setting to **Rows** instead of columns.
+They could have also put two rows of sales data and simply flipped the **Parse in** setting to **Rows** instead of columns.
 Also note that the first two quarters there was no reported iPad sales data.
 It's fine to leave values like that blank.
-M Chart will set them as a null values in Highcharts and everything will still render fine.
+M Chart will set them as a null value in Highcharts and everything will still render fine.

 Lets look at a more simple chart: